markNZed/processism-react-three/storyboard.md

 ## 59.2.
 Animation
 Begin with a zoom-out from the final scene of the presentation, revealing the entire sequence of scenes as part of a larger, interconnected network.
 This network forms a web of relations, with each scene represented as a node connected by lines (representing the flow of concepts).
 Gradually, the view shifts to highlight the presentation itself as a single node within an even broader context, suggesting that this presentation is one of many possible perspectives on processism.
 The scene ends with the presentation’s visual elements morphing into different styles, illustrating their adaptability to other contexts and perspectives.
 ## 59.3.
 Narration
-As we conclude this journey through processism, it's important to recognize that what you've just experienced is one perspective—a particular way of exploring and understanding the rich and complex ideas of processism.
+As we conclude this journey through processism, it's important to recognize that what you've just experienced is one perspective — a particular way of exploring and understanding the rich and complex ideas of processism.

 This presentation is not a definitive or final statement on processism but rather a stepping stone, offering a structured approach to exploring these concepts.
 The strengths of this presentation lie in its ability to visualize abstract ideas, making them more accessible and engaging.
 By using a consistent visual language, we’ve aimed to build a coherent narrative that guides you through the intricate relationships and processes at the heart of processism.

 However, like any perspective, this presentation has its limitations.
 It focuses on specific aspects of processism, potentially overlooking others.
-The visual language we’ve developed here, while useful, is also an abstraction—it simplifies complex ideas to make them easier to grasp, but in doing so, it inevitably leaves out nuances and details that are crucial in a full exploration of processism.
+The visual language we’ve developed here, while useful, is also an abstraction — it simplifies complex ideas to make them easier to grasp, but in doing so, it inevitably leaves out nuances and details that are crucial in a full exploration of processism.

 This leads us to the opportunities that lie ahead.
-The visual elements and concepts we've introduced are not fixed—they can be adapted, expanded, or even entirely reimagined to suit different contexts and perspectives.
+The visual elements and concepts we've introduced are not fixed — they can be adapted, expanded, or even entirely reimagined to suit different contexts and perspectives.
 Processism itself encourages us to embrace change, to see each perspective as part of a larger, evolving process.

-This presentation has provided a framework—a visual language—for engaging with processism.
+This presentation has provided a framework — a visual language — for engaging with processism.
 But like all frameworks, it is a tool, not a truth.
 Use it to guide your exploration, but don't hesitate to modify it, challenge it, or even set it aside in pursuit of your own path.

 # 60. Scene: Conclusion
 ## 60.1.
 Objective